Combined authorities and combined county authorities: Cornwall

 Cornwall remains in negotiations for a separate deal.
 Plymouth, having withdrawn from the Devon and Torbay deal in November 2023, has three options: join negotiations with Cornwall; negotiate a deal with Cornwall, Devon and Torbay or rejoin Devon and Torbay.

+In July 2026, Cornwall Council decided to become a Foundation Strategic Authority in its own right, without forming a combined authority with another local authority.